 First, my blog is a no judgement zone.
 We all are just doing the best we can with the tools we’ve been given.

-I am happy, healthy, and above all else, someone who is willing to weigh the risk of eating out with logic.
+I also believe eating out offers many social benefits that have helped me heal emotionally from this crazy disorder.
+I’m happy, healthy, and above all else, willing to weigh the risk of eating out with logic.
 I’m very intune with my body (and trust my gut), all which I look to to help me figure out how to move forward with my decisions.

 Leave a Comment